Fitness & wellness collabs

 With near-term uncertainty around how fitness & wellness consumer behavior will normalize, cross sections with massive, proven adjacent markets present a new flavor of opportunities to explore

-Every month I write a piece encompassing health & wellness.
+Every month I write a piece encompassing whole person health.
 If you would like to receive it directly in your inbox, subscribe now.

 While the pandemic has undisputedly helped accelerate the adoption of digital fitness via connected hardware, digital class platforms and digital coaching, we’re still not exactly sure how much staying power these channels will retain once the world fully normalizes.
 In terms of how and where consumers choose to exercise, the answer will most likely be a hybrid model - although, whether that means 70% IRL / 30% digital or vice versa is still to be determined.
 For those that live in major metropolitan areas, I personally think it’s some flavor of the former as consumers shed their recency bias and refamiliarize themselves with how effective working out at a gym or studio is, but still also value the ability to sneak in a 30 minute Peloton or Tonal at home when the schedule gets tight.
 However, my inclinations could be considered as good as a finger in the wind as identifying consumer patterns within the fitness space has been filled with contradictory signals recently.
 Just look at some of the biggest headlines over the past couple months.

 📉 “Brick and mortar gyms are still struggling”